-Reread your favorite chapter from INDIAN SHOES by Cynthia Leitich Smith (HarperCollins, 2002), then write a short story about a special time you shared with a grandparent or other adult.
+Reread your favorite chapter from INDIAN SHOES by Cynthia Leitich Smith (HarperCollins, 2002)(Heartdrum, 2021), then write a short story about a special time you shared with a grandparent or other adult.
 Like the author, be sure you give each of your characters a chance to speak for themselves.
-This is called dialogue, and it makes a story seem more real for the reader.
-It feels like you’re walking along with them, listening in.
+This is called “dialogue,” and it makes a story seem more real to the reader.
+It feels like you’re spending time with them, listening in.
 Try it!

 Visual/Spatial (terrific bulletin board when complete)

 In “The Accident,” Ray’s picture gets ruined because of Bandit.
-Paint a picture of your home, just like he did, and instead of on accident, pour a Dixie cup full of water over it on purpose.
+Paint a picture of your home, just like Ray did, and pour a paper cup full of water over it on purpose.
 Then, after it dries, cut it into the shape of a shoe that best represents you or your family (ex: ballet slippers, moccasins, baseball cleats, cowboy boots, in-line skates, ice skates, etc.)

-A chapter is made of small events called scenes.
-Usually a scene will switch so the story can move along.
+A chapter is made of small events called “scenes.”
 Here are the main scenes from the first chapter in INDIAN SHOES:

 - in the antique store

 - at the Cub’s game